-Further notes on years of instance
+Further notes on years of engagement

-- 3. Where a student completes a foundation degree and then undertakes a foundation degree bridging course to enable them to join the final year of an honours degree, the foundation degree bridging course should be treated as an independent course, which will generate its own year of instance for HESES. - 4.
-Where a student undertakes an initial qualification then immediately progresses (disregarding any intervening vacation) to a second qualification at the same broad level, (undergraduate or postgraduate taught), for HESES purposes these are considered both part of the same instance and are not considered independent.29 We would therefore usually expect the student to be counted only once in a HESES return for all activity within the relevant year of instance.
-Thus, a student studying towards a foundation degree who will progress within the year of instance to topping up to a degree, or a student taking an HNC who will progress within the year of instance to topping up to an HND, should be returned only once in the relevant HESES.
-Where such students are studying part-time, we would expect the FTE
+- 6. Where a student completes a foundation degree and then undertakes a foundation degree bridging course to enable them to join the final year of an honours degree, the foundation degree bridging course should be treated as an independent course, which will generate its own year of engagement for HESES. - 7.
+Where a student undertakes an initial qualification then immediately progresses (disregarding any intervening vacation) to a second qualification at the same broad level, (undergraduate or postgraduate taught), for HESES purposes these are considered both part of the same engagement and are not considered independent.33 We would therefore usually expect the student to be counted only once in a HESES return for all activity within the relevant year of engagement.
+Thus, a student studying towards a foundation degree who will progress within the year of engagement to topping up to a degree, or a student taking an HNC who will progress within the year of engagement to topping up to an HND, should be returned only once in the relevant HESES. - 8.
+Exceptionally, a student may be on two courses at the same time, aiming for two independent higher education qualifications.
+Each engagement then generates its own countable year of engagement.
+Thus, a student studying towards a PhD and an unrelated undergraduate professional qualification would generate two years of engagement each year.
+However, a student studying for multiple credits at a provider that could count towards the same final qualification would generate only one year of engagement each year.
+Usually, independent engagements link to different course identifiers on the appropriate student record, and to different learning aims on the Individualised Learner Record (ILR).